veracity/veracity-documentation/sections/dataplatform/analytics/dataconnectivity.md

 For more [details about sharing of datasets](../datasharing.md)

-## Read a file using SAS key
+## Access single file using SAS key
 Data from other storage containers can be accessed from Analytics using SAS key.
+See how to [generate SAS key from the portal](https://developer.veracity.com/docs/section/dataworkbench/filestorage/ase#to-generate-a-sas-token).
+SAS-keys can also be generated using the api-endpoint.

 ```
 from urllib.parse import urlparse, parse_qs